Column: Take action to ban assault weapon sales in Florida

 Our mission is simple: to place an amendment on the 2020 ballot in Florida to do what our elected leaders refuse to do: Ban Assault Weapons NOW.

 You can help our uphill battle of gathering 766,200 petitions.
-Go to BAWNfl.org to download and sign the petition and ask your friends to do the same, contribute to the grassroots effort and spread the word about our effort to make Florida safer by sharing information from BAWN’s Facebook and Twitter pages.
+Go to BAWNfl.org to download and sign the petition, contribute to the grassroots effort and spread the word about our effort to make Florida safer by sharing information from BAWN’s Facebook and Twitter pages.

 After Sandy Hook, Aurora, Newton, Las Vegas, Sutherland Springs, Pulse, Parkland, Pittsburgh, Charleston, Gilroy, El Paso and Dayton, isn’t it time to get these military-style weapons off our streets?